aidenn0 5 months ago

 And that's perfectly fine.
 This criteria covers all conceivable scenarios where a kid going to school can be shot.
 Isn't that the whole point?

-• mrdilkington 2 hours ago
+• mrdilkington 5 months ago

 The whole point seems to be to cast as wide a net as possible for the definition as so to claim a higher number of "school shootings" than the majority agreed definition suggests.